-In HOUSE OF FRANKENSTEIN, 1944, the new Count Dracula was quickly brought to life and quickly vanquished so fast (in the space of about ten minutes), that he wasn't given time to establish himself as character, threat, or much else other than - literally - road kill.
+In HOUSE OF FRANKENSTEIN, 1944, the new Count Dracula was quickly brought to life and then vanquished so fast (in the space of about ten minutes), that he wasn't given time to establish himself as character, threat, or much else other than - literally - road kill.

 Over half a century later, Universal learned that, when it came to home video, bundle this sucker with their superior Dracula movies and let the bean counters sort out the monetary distribution if any.